Obi-Wan Kenobi on Disney Plus: Everything we know so far

 Who else is involved with the show?

-Deborah Chow, who helmed episodes three and seven of The Mandalorian's first season, will direct the Obi-Wan series.
-Lucasfilm president Kathleen Kennedy, Michelle Rejwan, Chow, McGregor and writer Joby Harold will serve as executive producers.
+Deborah Chow, who helmed episodes 3 and 7 of The Mandalorian's first season, will direct the Obi-Wan series.
+Lucasfilm President Kathleen Kennedy, Michelle Rejwan, Chow, McGregor and writer Joby Harold will serve as executive producers.

 What do we know about the plot?